 If you like tea, a visit to Munnar, in Kerala, is a must!
 The surrounding region is renowned for its extensive tea plantations.
 The Kundala Tea Plantations, which border a picturesque lake, offers the best opportunity to see the tea being picked and processed, and to try fresh tea straight from the gardens.
 The area is blessed with the natural beauty of winding lanes, misty hills, and forests full of exotic plants and wildlife.
 Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing.
 Stay at one of these 10 Munnar hotels and homestays surrounded by nature.

 Ooty, Tamil Nadu

-Established in the early 19th century by the British as the summer headquarters of the Chennai government, Ooty is now a soothing place to escape the summer heat in Tamil Nadu.
-If you travel there during the peak season in April and May, do be prepared for it to be crowded though!
-Ooty's most popular attractions include the 22 hectare Government Botanical Gardens (a flower show is held there every May as part of the Summer Festival), boating on Ooty Lake, and climbing Dodabetta Peak for an excellent view of the Nilgiri hills.
+Established in the early 19th century by the British as the summer headquarters of the Chennai government, Ooty is now a very popular place to escape the summer heat in Tamil Nadu.
+If you travel there during the peak season in April and May, do be prepared for it to be crowded!
+Ooty's top attractions include the 22-hectare Government Botanical Gardens (a flower show is held there every May as part of the Summer Festival), boating on Ooty Lake, and climbing Dodabetta Peak for an excellent view of the Nilgiri hills.
 To get to Ooty, take the scenic toy train from Metupalaiyam.